 Not entirely.
-Whitening toothpastes will reverse the effects of some surface stains, but not change the shade of the teeth themselves.
+Whitening toothpastes will reverse the effects of some surface stains but not change the shade of the teeth themselves.
 The change is usually minimal.

 Ulcers are very difficult to treat.
 There is no proven technique that will eliminate ulcers.
 They can occur as a result of trauma or due to a viral source.
-Depending on their cause there are specific medications that can shorten their duration.
+Depending on their cause, there are specific medications that can shorten their duration.
 Left alone, ulcers will generally diminish and disappear in two weeks.

-Bad breath or halitosis, can be caused by many things.
+Bad breath or halitosis can be caused by many things.
 The most common cause is the presence of bacteria in your mouth and on your tongue.
 These bacteria produce odorous compounds.
 In some cases, the cause of bad breath can be from gastrointestinal origin.

 Tooth decay is caused by bacteria (plaque) in your mouth which react with sugary and starchy deposits from food you eat.
-This reaction produces acid which damages the enamel over time and weakens the tooth.
+This reaction produces acid, which damages the enamel over time and weakens the tooth.

 Your gums bleed as a result of inflammation caused by the presence of bacteria in your mouth.
-This bacteria when not properly cleaned off your teeth will result in an irritation of the gum tissue.
-This irritation called gingivitis, will result in red, puffy and bleeding gums.
+This bacteria, when not properly cleaned off your teeth, will result in an irritation of the gum tissue.
+This irritation, called gingivitis, will result in red, puffy, and bleeding gums.
 Gone untreated, it can progress into periodontal disease.

 There are many different types of cracked teeth.
-Cracked teeth show a variety of symptoms, including erratic pain when chewing, possibly with release of biting pressure, or pain when your tooth is exposed to temperature extremes.
+Cracked teeth show a variety of symptoms, including erratic pain when chewing, possibly with the release of biting pressure, or pain when your tooth is exposed to temperature extremes.
 In many cases, the pain may come and go, and your dentist may have difficulty locating which tooth is causing the discomfort.
-If you are experiencing these dental symptoms or suspect a cracked tooth, see an endodontist, who specializes in saving cracked teeth.
+If you are experiencing these dental symptoms or suspect a cracked tooth, see an endodontist who specializes in saving cracked teeth.

-The treatment and outcome for your tooth depends on the type, location and extent of the crack.
-If you think you have a cracked tooth, it’s important to seek treatment quickly, before the problem gets worse.
+The treatment and outcome for your tooth depends on the type, location, and extent of the crack.
+If you think you have a cracked tooth, it’s important to seek treatment quickly before the problem gets worse.
 Once treated, most cracked teeth continue to function and provide years of comfortable chewing.